xBLACKICEx/rustowl/README.md

     - You can install `rustup` from [this link](https://rustup.rs/).
 - Visual Studio Code (VS Code) installed

-We tested this guide on macOS Sequoia 15.3.2 on arm64 architecture with VSCode 1.99.1 and `rustup` 1.28.1.
+We tested this guide on macOS Sequoia 15.3.2 on arm64 architecture with VS Code 1.99.1 and `rustup` 1.28.1.

 We also tested this guide on Ubuntu 25.04.
 On Ubuntu, you need to run `apt install build-essential` before installing.